joseph-p-pasaoa/notable_documentations/README.md

 ## CSS
 + [CSS Snapshot 2018](https://www.w3.org/TR/CSS/#css) - style sheet language used for describing the presentation of a document written in a markup language like HTML
++ [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) - An open source toolkit for developing with HTML, CSS, and JS.
+Quickly prototype your ideas or build your entire app with our Sass variables and mixins, responsive grid system, extensive prebuilt components, and powerful plugins built on jQuery

 ## Scala
 + [Scala](https://docs.scala-lang.org/) - general-purpose programming language providing support for functional programming and a strong static type system.
 Designed to be concise, many of Scala's design decisions aimed to address criticisms of Java